-Taking vitamins may seem like a way to ensure your good health, but in some cases this can backfire.
-It's possible to get too much of a good thing, and this can lead to nausea.
+It's possible to get too much of a good thing where vitamins are concerned, and this can lead to your feeling sick or a little under the weather.
 Some vitamins are more likely to cause nausea than others, but taking certain steps can help limit this side effect.

 Taking too much vitamin A may cause loss of appetite, nausea, headache and dry, itchy skin.
 Choosing a supplement that has most of the vitamin A in the form of beta carotene can limit the risk of vitamin A toxicity.
 Toxicities typically develop over time, but taking mega-doses that are higher than the tolerable upper intake level could cause more immediate symptoms.
 For vitamin A, this would require a dose of more than 3,000 micrograms per day for adults.